Osiris1975/namelist-mod-gen/src/namelist_mod_gen/generated_mods/osiris_namelists/SteamDesc.md

 -If you are comfortable with Python, you can create your own mod using Osiris's namelist-mod-gen tool.
 [i]Disclaimer[/i]: it's still very new, under development, and not thoroughly tested.

-To get involved, head over to the mod and tool's [GitHub Issues page](https://github.com/Osiris1975/namelist-mod-gen/issues/new/choose)
+To get involved, head over to the mod and tool's [url=https://github.com/Osiris1975/namelist-mod-gen/issues/new/choose]Github Issues page[/url].

 [hr][/hr]